puravshah7495/Project-1-TipCalculator/README.md

 # Project-1-TipCalculator
 # Pre-work - *Name of App Here*

-tips is a tip calculator application for iOS.
+Tip Calculator is a tip calculator application for iOS.

 Submitted by: Purav Shah

-Time spent: 2 hours spent in total
+Time spent: 3 hours spent in total

 ## User Stories